Sue-wesh/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 name VARCHAR(256) can’t be null
 The database name will be passed as an argument of the mysql command If the table force-name already exists, your script should not fail

+4. ID can't be null
+script that creates the table id-not-null id INT with the default value 1 name VARCHAR(256) if already exists, your script should not fail

+5. Unique ID
+script that creates the table unique-id
+description:
+id INT with the default value 1 and must be unique name VARCHAR(256) already exists, your script should not fail